 For more than 25 years, our founder, James Perkins has followed in the footsteps of the grand tourists of the 18th and 19th Centuries, venturing to contemporary creative centres and antique lands to accumulate a collection of fine art and modern design, unrivalled in the UK.

-James gathered classical plaster and architectural master pieces, along with traditional taxidermy and objects d’art of a more eccentric bent.
 In 2005, he acquired and restored the perfect stage for his pieces: Aynhoe Park.
 One of many acclaimed restoration projects of notable houses across the UK.

 James and Sophie Perkins are renowned for creating the otherworldly interiors of the 17th century Palladian house, Aynhoe Park.